Ruggedy-Limited/ruggedy-vma/readme.md

 Ruggedy Limited is a New Zealand-based company founded by [Francois Marais](https://github.com//francois-ruggedy) and [Gareth Lawson](https://github.com/garethlawson).
 Our passion can be summed up as *"automation through technology that helps people in their day-today jobs and lives"*.
 Francois is an Information Security specialist and Gareth is a Software Developer.
 Each have more than 15 years of experience in their areas of expertise and have embarked on a journey to see how they can bring these two specialities together to create a "security as code" solution.
 You can read more on our website: [www.ruggedy.io](http://www.ruggedy.io).

-## About Ruggedy Go
+## About Ruggedy VMA

-Ruggedy Go is an open source web application built by [Ruggedy Limited](http://ruggey.io) in PHP, using the Laravel framework as a foundation.
+Ruggedy VMA (Vulnerability Management App) is an open source web application built by [Ruggedy Limited](http://ruggedy.io) in PHP, using the Laravel framework as a foundation.

 It is built to assist pen testers, information security consultants, CISOs (Chief Information Security Officers), and anyone who is using tools like Burp, Nessus and Nexpose to do network and server security testing.